Trial of Charles I: Execution

 King Charles was beheaded in front of the Banqueting House of the Palace of Whitehall on 30 January 1649.
 He declared that he had desired the liberty and freedom of the people as much as any;

 but I must tell you that their liberty and freedom consists in having government. ...
 It is not their having a share in the government; that is nothing appertaining unto them.
 A subject and a sovereign are clean different things.

 Francis Allen arranged payments and prepared accounts for the execution event.

 Aftermath

 Following the execution of Charles I, there was further large-scale fighting in Ireland, Scotland and England, known collectively as the Third English Civil War.
 A year and a half after the execution, Prince Charles was proclaimed King Charles II by the Scots and he led an invasion of England where he was defeated at the Battle of Worcester.
 This marked the end of the civil wars.

 The High Court of Justice during the Interregnum

-The name continued to be used during the interregnum (the period from the execution of Charles I until the restoration).
-James Earl of Cambridge was tried and executed on 9 March 1649 by the 'High Court of Justice'.
+Even though the High Court of Justice was an ad hoc tribunal that was specifically created for the purpose of trying the king, the name continued to be used during the interregnum (the period from the execution of Charles I until the restoration).
+James, Duke of Hamilton was tried and executed on 9 March 1649 by the 'High Court of Justice'.

 In subsequent years the High Court of Justice was reconstituted under the following Acts, all voided upon the Restoration since they did not receive royal assent: